 - Arranging for or leading workshops and seminars in the garden; and

 - Giving one-on-one or small group instruction on activities such as preparing soil, planting, cultivation, harvest, pest management, etc.

-Pierce County Master Gardener Community Garden Mentors are Pierce County Master Gardeners who privately rent a plot in a Harvest Pierce County Community Garden.
-These mentors serve as a liaison between Pierce County Master Gardener Program and Harvest Pierce County.
+WSU Extension Pierce County Master Gardener Community Garden Representatives are Pierce County Master Gardeners who privately rent a plot in a Harvest Pierce County Community Garden or county P-patch.
+These reps serve as a liaison between Pierce County Master Gardener Program and County Services.
 Their role is to act as a community connector, helping the Community Garden Leads find resources, share horticultural opportunities with fellow gardeners and in general engage the community in learning, growing and sharing.
 The time spent as a Community Garden Mentor is not logged as volunteer hours unless you are engaging in approved educational projects or specific community outreach.
 Any physical labor performed is done so as a private citizen, and WSU’s liability insurance will not apply.